wazuh/wazuh-packages/README.md

         -b, --branch <branch>     [Required] Select Git branch [master].
 By default: master.
         -t, --target              [Required] Target package to build: manager, api or agent.
         -a, --architecture        [Optional] Target architecture of the package.
 By default: x86_64 -j, --jobs                [Optional] Change number of parallel jobs when compiling the manager or agent.
-By default: 4.
+By default: 2.
         -l, --legacy              [Optional] Build the package for CentOS 5.
         -r, --release             [Optional] Package release.
 By default: 1.
         -p, --path                [Optional] Installation path for the package.
 By default: /var.
         -d, --debug               [Optional] Build the binaries with debug symbols.
 By default: no.
         -h, --help                Show this help.
     ```
-    * To build a wazuh-manager package in /tmp for x86_64 and revision 3401:
+    * To build a wazuh-manager package for x86_64, revision 3821 and store it in `/tmp`:
-        `# ./generate_rpm_package.sh -b v3.8.2 -d /tmp -t manager -a x86_64 -r 3401`.
+        `# ./generate_rpm_package.sh -b v3.8.2 -d /tmp -t manager -a x86_64 -r 3821`.
-    * To build a wazuh-agent package in /tmp for i386 with `-j15` and revision 3:
+    * To build a wazuh-agent package for i386 with `-j15`, revision 3 and store it in `/tmp`:
         `# ./generate_rpm_package.sh -b v3.8.2 -d /tmp -t agent -a x86_64 -j 15 -r 3`.
-    * To build a wazuh-api package in /tmp from branch 3.6:
+    * To build a wazuh-api package from branch 3.9 and store it in `/tmp`:
         `# ./generate_rpm_package.sh -b 3.9 -d /tmp -t api -a x86_64 -r 0`.
-    * To build a wazuh-manager package in /tmp for x86_64 in a different directory:
+    * To build a wazuh-manager x86_64 package for `/opt/ossec` directory and store it in `/tmp`:
-        `# ./generate_rpm_package.sh -b v3.8.2 -d /tmp -t manager -a x86_64 -r 0 -p /opt`.
+        `# ./generate_rpm_package.sh -b v3.8.2 -d /tmp -t manager -a x86_64 -r 0.1 -p /opt`.
 3. When the execution finish, you can find your `.src.rpm` and the `.rpm` packages in specified folder.